isacvale/Calc/README.md

 ### Calculator (home page)

 Composed of a thin strip (aprox.
 280px) with variable height.
-It is composed of different section.
+It is composed of different sections.

 #### Keys (tabbable)

 The numbers and opperations dispatches write commands to the store.
 The **clear** key dispatches a delete all command, and the **back** key dispatches a delete command for the last digit.
 The **save** key register dispatches a save command with the current expression, so it can appear in the Scope and in the History pages.

 The Keys group is accessible by tabbing.
 In fact, they are divided into two distinct tabbable groups, one containing 0-9, period and basic arythmetic operations, and another containing the other keys.
-The ARROWS can be used to select a specific key, including moveing from one group to the other (and even to other components, as scope and navigation).
+The ARROWS can be used to select a specific key, including moving from one group to the other (and even to other components, as scope and navigation).
 Once a key is focused, it can be activated by the SPACEBAR or ENTER keys.
 The ESC key activates the clear key.

 #### Visor (non-tabbable)